 Kevin Fan: Software Developer at Errigal

 Having recently completed the Higher Diploma in Computer in Waterford Institute of Technology, Kevin can say it was a very rewarding experience.
 Prior to enrolling to the course, he had a Bachelors in Biochemistry but always had an interest in technology.
 The course arms you with core knowledge and skillset that is sought after within the ICT industry and coupled with the work placement, puts you ahead of competitors.
 Intensive, but will come out with a strong knowledge base to tackle even new technologies.
 The lecturers and staff were always helpful.
 This course has given Kevin the skillset and experience to transition into the IT industry and one that he would highly recommended to others.
 Following the placement Kevin was offered a full-time job with Errigal as a Software Developer.

-The ICTSkills course is tailored to produce the programmers and software developers that are in very high demand across multiple sectors:
+The HDip in Computer Science is designed to produce the programmers and software developers.
+These skills are in massive demand across multiple sectors including:

 - Software Development

 - Online retailers / publishers / services providers / customer support services

 - Manufacturing / Logistics / Industrial Control and Automation